-Either that or the need to control, the need to posture, and say like, this is mine, and you're lower than me.
-I think it's intertwined into the society that we live in.
+Either that or the need to control, the need to posture, and say like, 'this is mine and you're lower than me.'
+I think it's intertwined with the society that we live in.
 Toxic masculinity is wrapped into everything.

 How have you started to rewire and unlearn that within yourself, especially if it was ingrained in you so young?
 Was it the moment you saw your dad cry, was that the shift?

 No, no. I mean, I was in the military too.
 So, if you want to talk toxic masculinity...I learned a lot of great lessons in the military and work ethic and camaraderie, and this amazing body --

 But I think that years later, I started to notice, 'Oh that probably doesn't feel right.'
 And usually, it's not going to be a comfortable process.
 It's like when you realize that there's something that you could have done better or done differently.
 I think it takes an extreme amount of awareness and the ability to forgive yourself and to be wrong.
 It takes space to be wrong.
 I think that in order to rewire that we have to provide space for people to want to do that.